Daaviid99/Daaviid99/README.md

 [![Newsletter](https://img.shields.io/badge/-Newsletter-1B5E20?style=flat-square&logo=substack&logoColor=white)](https://www.davidsantossalvador.es/newsletter)

+The skill I'm most interested in developing — and the one I think the sustainability sector needs far more of — is the ability to **move between domain knowledge and technical possibility**.

+Not to become an engineer.
+Not to abandon the environmental focus.
+But to be fluent enough in both languages to identify where the gap is, scope a solution that actually fits the problem, and build it without making it more complicated than it needs to be.

+Everything I publish here is part of that journey.

 > *"I publish my projects and learnings not because I have all the answers, but because building in public is how I learn best — and maybe it helps someone else along the way."*

+---

 ## 🌿 What I'm exploring